holidaycheck/apprenticeship/_apprenticeship/why.md

   - title: Communication
     icon: bubbles
     text: Good ideas are important.
 What is even more important is the ability to convey their value to others.
-You will learn how to communicate assertively by practicing in both oral and written form.
+You will learn how to communicate clearly and effectively by practicing in both oral and written form.

   - title: Agile Methods